AnaHill/AnaHill.github.io/_posts/2025-03-23-my-struggle-to-make-post-work-properly.md

 > 😎 Nerd your day! 🤓

 ## Update on April, 2025
-I found a solution.
-Or at least a workaround; not perfect but ok using `blog-meta.html` file.
+I found, if not a solution, at least a workaround; with the use `blog-meta.html` file (see [here](/_includes/blog-meta.html "blog-meta.html file")).
 Basically,
 - now all blog post are using default theme with `layout: default` (instead of `layout: post` that was used previously)
 - metadata like "_Published on_" etc are included with `include blog-meta.html` command
 - I add links to my blog list and main page in **each blog post file**
   - this is a bit bummer, and therefore my previously used "post.html" method, described [here](https://anahill.github.io/blog/learn-write-posts.html), would have been better.

 ![blog_post_workaround](/pics/posts/blog_post_workaround.png "Workaround to make blog post to use my default merlot theme")
-<figcaption><em>Blog post workaround: 1) change layout from post to default, 2) include blog-meta.html, and 3) include links to my blog list and main page.</em></figcaption>
+<figcaption><em>Blog post workaround: 1) change layout from post to default, 2) include blog-meta.html, and 3) include links to my blog list and main page.</em></figcaption> </br>

 Why my `post.html` approach does not work?
-To be honest, I do not know, but I let our 🤖 chat-GPT to answer.
-Not sure is this correct or not but sounds reasonable.
+To be honest, I do not know for sure, but based on discussion I had with our own 🤖 friend chat-GPT, its suggestion seems reasonable:
 > That’s called a layout chaining technique, where `post.html` extends `default.html`.
 That part is totally fine in theory — but in practice, your **_layouts/post.html doesn't contain any actual HTML** content
 >
 > And here’s the issue: **Jekyll does not render the front matter from a layout file like a normal page/post**.
 The layout: default inside post.html is ignored.
 So even though it looks like you're inheriting from default, you're actually not—and that’s why your post page has no CSS or structure applied.